cinoti/helloworld/README.md

 a space vacuum will experience a loss of some amount of energy into the vacuum.
 The electromagnetic fabric of space.

-In this process of decaying, a wavelength will pass through many zones  and bands.
-Ergo, Lyman-Alpha will eventually become Balmer-Alpha and so on.
+In this process of frequency decaying, a wavelength will pass through many zones  and bands.
+Ergo, Lyman-Alpha will eventually become Balmer-Alpha and so on, as the wave length increases.

 The essential equation of EM wave expansion is  lambda(n+1) = lambda(n)+gamma, so that each cycle adds a small amount of wavelength, corresponding to the energy